Volunteering is a great way to:

 Types of volunteering

-- Visit a sick or elderly person
+- Visiting a sick or elderly person

-- Have initiative
+- Can take the initiative

 - Have a positive attitude towards work